This project did not begin as a software idea.

 It is not intended to replace human relationships.

-I believe they become extraordinary because ordinary people discover better ways to trust, help, encourage, and count on one another.
+I believe they are created because ordinary people are given better opportunities to trust, encourage, support, and care for one another.

 A note on staying behind the scenes